Zucchini Pad Thai Noodles “Zoodles”

 The sound of zucchini pasta didn’t exactly entice our appetites.
 We’ve heard of zoodles, or zucchini noodles but had never tasted them.
 Zucchini pasta recipes?
 Ok….how….interesting.
 Yes, we judged the humble zucchini.
 The thought of making zucchini noodles didn’t exactly have us running to the kitchen to whip up a batch.
 Maybe we thought zucchini pasta would be tasteless and we’d rather eat the real stuff and run 5 miles to burn it off.
 Well, we’re here to humbly apologize to the zucchini noodles because we were totally wrong.
 So, so sorry zucchini, we should have believed in you more.

-As soon as we returned from Asheville, we went into the kitchen to research, explore, experiment and taste test.
+As soon as we returned from Asheville, we went into the kitchen to research, explore, experiment and taste test our recipe for zucchini noodle pad thai.
 Here’s what we were able to play with in the kitchen, along with one of the first recipes we made: “Zoodles” Zucchini Noodle Pad Thai!

 Here’s what we made on our zucchini noodle play day: